 Node.js vs React.js: Which to Choose for Your Web Application

-This article examines two of the most popular open-source platforms for web and mobile app development: Node js vs React js.
-We analyze how they work, how demanding each can be on its respective developer communities, and what features they both offer that make them stand out in the modern landscape of makers, developers, and product managers.
+This article examines two of the most popular open-source platforms for web and mobile app development: React. js vs Node.js.
+We analyze how they work, how demanding each can be in its respective developer communities, and what features they both offer that make them stand out in the modern landscape of makers, developers, and product managers.

 Today, we will read:

 - Node.js Overview